NHQ/infinite-christmas/notes.md

 * A galore of DIY storage parameters
 * can set password, what about key encryption?
 * can set domain specific access?
+* can bundle files in single torrent e.g. for one whole webpage or app
 * usable independently, in own subnets, anonymously?, etc
+* can send bitcoin to automatically-created wallet which will dispense when billed by system

 ## payment